elviravaladez/python-repository/README.md

 |Booleans ✅ 🚫️|bool|Logical value indicating True or False|

+Variables

+* Recommended to use lowercase names
+* Cannot start with a number
+* No spaces.
+An underscore is recommended instead: _
+* Does not allow certain symbols
+* Python is dynamically typed
+  * You can reassign variables to different data types
+  * Python is very flexible in assigning data types

 ### Continued Development

 This section will outline areas that I want to continue focusing on in future projects.